yansyaf/laravel4-omelet/README.md

   - Dynatable for table front-end (finally found library that much much better that dataTable, indeed!)

 For Codeigniter Omelet, check [this link](https://github.com/yansyaf/codeigniter-omelet)

+== How To Install ==

+* Download the source code
+* Run: composer install
+* Edit app/config/database.php to match your server configuration
+* Run: php artisan migrate
+* Done!